 As a photography enthusiast, I appreciated the challenge that photographing these swords proved to be.
 I hope you will enjoy the results I finally obtained.
 I believe that they are worthy of scrutiny, though they certainly could be better still.

-This is new !! : I have just added an photographic overview of smallsword pommels and mother of pearl grips here.
+I have added an photographic overview of smallsword pommels and mother of pearl grips here.

 As far as sword description is concerned, I have chosen a table-based approach in order to be able to store data in Database form with a number of search criteria in opposition to a more literary approach which seems less practical to me.
 I am not an expert on swords, so the quality of this data can certainly be increased.
 Any remarks and corrections will be highly appreciated and mirrored on the site ASAP.

 You can either search the database using the specific search page or start via The Wall which presents a picture of every sword currently in the database.
 All search results are ordered starting with the newest entries.
 There were thirty-two of those on website go-live on April 16th, 2015, while there are 135 now.
 Clicking on a sword's picture in The Wall or within the search results will open the page presenting all pictures and data corresponding to that sword.